CERT-Polska/ursadb/e2e-correctness-tests/README.md

 ## Running tests

-1. Put malware files you want to run the tests on in testfiles directory.
-The names of the files should be the same as the names of corresponding yara rule files.
+1. Put malware files you want to run the tests against in samples directory.

 Then run:
 ```
 pytest --log-cli-level=INFO